 - Label: Species label, this label determines the species index is according to the block ChemicalSpecieslabel - l\shells(is): Number of shells of orbitals with different angular momentum for species is - type(is): Optional input.
 Kind of basis set generation procedure for species is.
 Same options as PAO.BasisType - ionic\charge(is): Optional input.
 Net charge of species is.
 This is only used for basis set generation purposes.
 Default value: 0.0 (neutral atom).
 Note that if the pseudopotential was generated in an ionic configuration, and no charge is specified in PAO.Basis, the ionic charge setting will be that of pseudopotential generation. - n: Principal quantum number of the shell.
-This is an optional input for normal atoms, however it must be specified when there are semicore states (i.e. when states that usually are not considered to belong to the valence shell have been included in the calculation) - 1: Angular momentum of basis orbitals of this shell - nzls(lsh,is): Number of 'zetas' for this shell.
+This is an optional input for normal atoms, however it must be specified when there are semicore states (i.e. when states that usually are not considered to belong to the valence shell have been included in the calculation) - 1: Angular momentum of basis orbitals of this shell

-- PolOrb(1+1): Optional input.
+- nzls(lsh,is): Number of 'zetas' for this shell.
+For a filteret basis this number is ignored since the number is controlled by the cutoff. - PolOrb(1+1): Optional input.
 If set equal to P, a shell of polarization functions (with angular momentum l+1) will be constructed from the first-zeta orbital of angular momentum l.
 Default value: ' ' (blank = No polarization orbitals). - NzetaPol(1+1): Optional input.
 Number of 'zetas' for the polarization shell (generated automatically in a split-valence fashion).
+For a filteret basis this number is ignored since the number is controlled by the cutoff.
 Only active if PolOrb = P. Default value: 1 - SplitNormFlag(lsh,is): Optional input.
 If set equal to S, the following number sets the split-norm parameter for that shell. - SoftConfFlag(1,is): Optional input.
-If set equal to E, the new soft confinement potential proposed in formula (1) of the paper by J. Junquera et al., Phys.
+If set equal to E, the soft confinement potential proposed in equation (1) of the paper by J. Junquera et al., Phys.
 Rev. B 64, 235111 (2001), is used instead of the Sankey hard-well potential. - PrefactorSoft(1,is): Optional input.
 Prefactor of the soft confinement potential $(V_0 \text{ in the formula})$ .
 Units in Ry.
 Default value: 0 Ry. - InnerRadSoft(1,is): Optional input.
-Inner radius where the soft confinemet potential starts off ( $r_i$ in the formula).
+Inner radius where the soft confinement potential starts off ( $r_i$ in the formula).
 If negative, the inner radius will be computed as the given fraction of the PAO cutoff radius.
 Units in bohrs.
-Default value: 0 bohrs. - rcls(izeta,1,is): Cutoff radius (Bohr) of each 'zeta' for this shell.
+Default value: 0 bohrs. - FilteretFlag(1,is): Optional input.
+If set equal to F, then an individual filter cut-off can be specified for the shell. - FilteretCutoff(1,is): Optional input.
+Shell-specific value for the filteret basis cutoff.
+Units in Ry.
+Default value: The same as the value given by FilterCutoff. - ChargeConfFlag(1sh,is): Optional input.
+If set equal to Q, the charge confinement potential in equation (2) above is added to the confining potential.
+If present it requires at least one number after it (Z), but it can be followed by two or three numbers. - Z(lhs,is): Optional input, needed if Q is set.
+Z charge in equation (2) above for charge confinement (units of e). - Screen(lhs,is): Optional input.
+Yukawa screening parameter $\lambda$ in equation (2) above for charge confinement (in Bohr-1). - delta(lhs,is): Optional input.
+Singularity regularisation parameter $\delta$ in equation (2) above for charge confinement (in Bohr). - rcls(izeta,1,is): Cutoff radius (Bohr) of each 'zeta' for this shell.
 For the second zeta onwards, if this value is negative, the actual rc used will be the given fraction of the first zeta's rc. - contrf(izeta,1,is): Optional input.
 Contraction factor of each 'zeta' for this shell.